Jake Sullivan says the U.S. is engaging with allies, and Russia, on the space threat

 National security adviser Jake Sullivan met with a group of lawmakers in the House of Representatives on Thursday to brief them on the issue.
 Moments before he dialed in to speak with NPR's Morning Edition about it on Friday, reports emerged from Russian authorities that opposition figure Alexei Navalny had died in prison after falling ill.

-Sullivan told Morning Edition's Steve Inskeep that the U.S. — as well as Navalny's family — is actively seeking confirmation of the reports, and will determine next steps from there.
+NPR has since confirmed Navalny's death at age 47 in a remote Russian prison, where he was serving a decades-long sentence for charges including extremism.

+Sullivan described it as a "terrible tragedy" in an interview Morning Edition's Steve Inskeep.

-"If it's confirmed, it is a terrible tragedy," he added.
-"And given the Russian government's long and sordid history of doing harm to its opponents, it raises real and obvious questions about what happened here."
+"Given the Russian government's long and sordid history of doing harm to its opponents, it raises real and obvious questions about what happened here," he added.

 Sullivan says the U.S. is responding to Russia's anti-satellite weapon